Roxanne Reid - Africa Addict

 Spier Segway Tour, Stellenbosch

 If the idea of rolling through vineyards and an organic farm is something that appeals to you, do a Spier Segway Tour.
-Available from November to April, it’s a great way to explore the property without getting hot and bothered.
-You get a short orientation and practice session before you go out on the two-wheeled, self-balancing personal transporters and quickly get the hang of the very easy controls.
+No kids under 10.
+It’s a great way to explore the property without getting too hot and bothered.
+You get an orientation and practice session before you go out on the two-wheeled, self-balancing personal transporters and quickly get the hang of the very easy controls.
 Remember never to step in front of it as one of the people in our group did – you might get hurt.
 Rather step back off it and it will simply stop.
-After your ride around the farm, which takes about two hours, you can enjoy some of the other attractions at Spier like restaurants, wine tasting, a craft market or artisan studio.
+Once you get the hang of it, you’ll float down rows of vineyards, past regenerative pastures and fynbos gardens.
+After your ride around the farm, you can enjoy some other attractions at Spier like restaurants, wine tasting, a spa, shop, and an art collection.

 14. Discover the Beer Route

 With all the emphasis on wine in Stellenbosch, you may not realise that there’s also a Beer Route for lovers of things made with hops and malted barley.
-It includes breweries like Stellenbosch Brewing Company, LilyPatrick Brewery and Zebonkey.
+It includes breweries like Stellenbosch Brewing Company, LilyPatrick Brewery, Soul Barrell Brewing, and Zebonkey.
+Or simply have a cold one at De Akker, about halfway down Dorp Street, said to be the oldest pub in Stellenbosch.

 15. Go strawberry picking